allicue/flying-coach/README.md

 - Styled with CSS Flexbox
 - Implement 2 media queries for responsive design on 3 screen sizes (including desktop).

-## POST-MVP

-- Implement a favorite button that puts the most like user contributions at the top of the comment section.

 <br>

 ### Goals